canonical/open-documentation-academy/wsl/accessibility/ubuntu-wsl-doc-images.md

 Any alt text should fit the following criteria:

 - Describe the content of the image clearly and in as few words as possible
-- Preferably be one sentence in length with no or minimal punctuation
+- Preferably be one sentence in length with minimal punctuation
 - Avoid repetition and include only the essential information once
 - Avoid unecessary words, such as "image of..." (the user will know it's an image)